How to Identify Your Climbing Weaknesses

 Turn Weakness to Strength

 Whatever it is you want to improve in climbing, you can do it.
-You got this far by not focusing on your weakness.
+You’ve come this far by not focusing on your weakness.
 Imagine how far you can go once you become just a little more well-rounded.

-So before you write off trying to strengthen your anti-style, consider all the ways you can do so, as long as you become the strongest you can be.
-Whether you want to dance up delicate slabs, be comfortable climbing above your bolt, or endure your way up a massive multipitch, you have the power to learn how.
+So before you write off trying to strengthen your anti-style, consider all the ways you can do so.
+You have the power to learn how to dance up delicate slabs, be comfortable climbing above your bolt, or endure your way up a massive multipitch.

 So, are you going to sit back and focus on your project, or are you going to train that weakness?